AustinJennings/AppStudio-Magnifier-Tool-Tutorial/README.md

 1. Under your MapView heading, locate the Map{ section.
 2. Change the BasemapTopography{} to BasemapImageryWithLabels{}
 3. Under the basemap heading you just changed, change the viewpoint settings (x and y) to a location that is interesting to you.
-I chose SeaTac airport.
+I chose an airfield similar to the one used in the SDK docs.

 ```
+        // add a basemap (I chose imagery for more detail)
+        Map{
+            id:map

+            BasemapImageryWithLabels{}
+            onLoadStatusChanged: {
+                if (loadStatus === Enums.LoadStatusLoaded) {
+                        mapView.setViewpoint(initialViewpoint);
+                }
+            }
+        }
+        ViewpointCenter {
+            id: initialViewpoint

+	    // I changed the viewpoint to an airfield for a more interesting view.
+            center: Point {
+                x: -110.8258
+                y: 32.1545089
+                spatialReference: SpatialReference {wkid: 4326}
+            }
+            targetScale: 2e4
+        }
+    }

 ```